drbr/euchreSpace/index.md

 the number of tricks specified in their bid, in exchange for the privilege of naming the trump suit and leading the first card for that round.

-Any number from 1 to 6 (inclusive) is a valid bid (although 1, 5, and 6 are rarely used due to the Special Bids), and players may also pass.
+Any number from 1 to 6 (inclusive) is a valid bid (although 1, 5, and 6 are rarely used), and players may also pass.
 A player bids by speaking the number out loud, or passes by saying “pass” and/or knocking on the table.

 The first player (to the left of the dealer) may choose to bid any number or pass.
 Each subsequent player must bid strictly higher than the highest bid thusfar, or else they must pass.